-Renée Vogen is a Chicago based freelance musician and teacher.
-Renée currently holds positions with the Civic Orchestra of Chicago and as Third Horn with the Southwest Michigan Symphony Orchestra.
-In the Summer of 2018 Renée held a one year position as Second Horn with the Lancaster Festival Orchestra in Ohio.
+Renée Vogen, a Chicago based freelance musician and teacher, currently holds positions as Third Horn with the Southwest Michigan Symphony Orchestra and Second Horn with the Lancaster Festival Orchestra (Ohio).

 Renée has performed on horn and Wagner tuba with many ensembles including concerts with the Chicago Symphony Orchestra, Southwest Michigan Symphony Orchestra, Civic Orchestra of Chicago, and New World Symphony.
 Additionally, Renée has performed with the Lyric Opera of Chicago, Elgin Symphony Orchestra, Chicago Philharmonic, Illinois Symphony Orchestra, Peoria Symphony Orchestra, and has played both principal and section horn with the Fort Wayne Philharmonic and Southwest Michigan Symphony Orchestra.
 From 2016-2019 Renée was a member of the Civic Orchestra of Chicago and she performed as a substitute musician with the New World Symphony in Miami, FL.

 In 2019 Renée was awarded honorable mention at the International Women’s Brass Conference Susan Slaughter Solo Competition (Category II) in Tempe, AZ.
 Other awards include winning first place at the International Horn Society’s Horn Quartet Competition with the #quartet in Los Angeles in 2015, and being named runner-up at the IHS Dorothy Frizelle Mock Audition Competition (Low Horn) in San Fransisco in 2011.